OSGeo/gdal/doc/source/tutorials/reprojecting_data.rst

 .. image:: ../../images/tutorials/NE2_50M_SR_53009.png

-Note that the output is a PNG file, and the projection information is stored in a companion file with the same name, using the extension ``.aux.xml``.
+Note that the output is a PNG file, and the CRS information is stored in a companion file with the same name, using the extension ``.aux.xml``.
 GDAL refers to these as :term:`PAM` (Persistent Auxiliary Metadata) files.
 They are used to store metadata that cannot be stored in the file itself, such as the CRS for formats that do not support it (e.g. PNG, JPEG).